LouisCE/fandom-challenge/README.md

 - Maintain clean, well-structured code to support future updates and scalability.
 - Adhere to web content accessibility standards (WCAG) to make the quiz usable by all users.
 - Deploy the application on a reliable cloud platform with version control for easy collaboration and maintenance.
+- Rigorously test responsiveness, accessibility, and functionality across multiple browsers and devices to ensure consistent quality.

 ## Wireframes